mbalcerzak/BJJ/README.md

 ### Solutions:
 - Levenshtein distance for misspellings
-- finding a list of famous athletes / well-known gyms / brands first and then running a check on the column
+- finding a list of famous athletes / well-known gyms / brands first and creating a base for a dictionary that way
-- using an NLP model (this time it was TextBlob) to find a noun in a sentence e.g. "Elbow tendinitis that I am currently working through." --> "ELBOW" or "ELBOW TENDINITIS"
+- using an NLP model (this time it was TextBlob) to find a noun in a sentence
+  e.g. "Elbow tendinitis that I am currently working through." --> "ELBOW" or "ELBOW TENDINITIS"

 ### Directiories and files